CSV Batch Parsing Workflows

 return chunk

-Batch parsing does not operate in isolation; it must interlock tightly with AFC API Data Extraction routines to reconcile scheduled daily dumps against real-time transaction streams.
-When agencies deploy GTFS-RT Realtime Sync for vehicle positioning and service disruption tracking, fare event timestamps must be normalized against the same clock source to prevent reconciliation gaps.
-The GTFS Realtime Specification mandates strict timestamp alignment, which directly impacts late-arrival tap matching and service disruption fare waivers.
+Batch parsing does not operate in isolation; it must interlock tightly with the AFC API Data Extraction routines that pull the same data over REST, so that a nightly flat file and the real-time API stream reconcile to identical counts.
+When agencies deploy GTFS-RT Realtime Sync for vehicle positioning and service-disruption tracking, fare-event timestamps must be normalized against the same clock source to prevent reconciliation gaps.
+The GTFS Realtime Specification mandates strict timestamp alignment, which directly impacts late-arrival tap matching and service-disruption fare waivers.

-Reconciliation logic should compute rolling settlement totals, match parsed batches against API-derived expected counts, and generate audit trails for financial close.
+Because tap ordering is preserved through the pipeline, the parser’s output can feed capping engines that depend on per-media event sequence — the same ordering guarantee the Transfer Window Logic relies on to decide whether two consecutive taps fall inside a free-transfer window.
+Reconciliation logic computes rolling settlement totals, matches parsed batches against API-derived expected counts, and generates audit trails for financial close.
 Below is a complete orchestration pattern that ties ingestion, validation, checksumming, and reconciliation into a single idempotent pipeline:

 def run_batch_reconciliation(file_path: Path, chunk_size: int = 250_000) -> Dict[str, Any]: